** For information on getting started with the Dribl app please look here. **

 • Date, time, and location of the match being forfeited

-• If the forfeit notification is sent after the deadlines specified above, an accompanying fine may be levied and will be taken out of the team’s referee reimbursement fees.
+• If the forfeit notification is sent after the deadlines specified above, an accompanying fine may be levied and the team will be invoiced for payment

 • Regardless of when the forfeit is submitted the above three club contacts must still be notified.